 What is the Limit of Carrying Gold Bars and Coins?

 You can carry 1Kg gold per person after paying the custom duty.
 It can be gold coins or gold bars.
 But the important thing is that if you are of Indian origin and have a valid passport only then you are allowed to carry the gold.
 The gold can be carried in the form of baggage.

 Can You Carry Gold Coins And Bars More Than 1 Kg?

 Yes, you can carry gold coins and bars more than Kg but you need to have all the correct and detailed declaration documents along with you.
 You will not be seized without any reason.

 Custom duty on coins and bars more than 1 Kg = 36.05%.

 So, unless it is an absolute necessity, exceeding the 1Kg gold limit may not be an economically sound decision.

 Other Conditions Associated With Gold Bars

-In case you are bringing gold bars to India serial number, weight and the name of the manufacturer should be inscribed over the gold bars.
+In case you are bringing gold bars to India, the serial number, weight and the name of the manufacturer should be inscribed over the gold bars.
 Besides that, you will have to pay duty tax on these gold bars depending on the gold bars that you are carrying.
 It is not over here, you will have to pay duty tax again in India after the declaration of your gold.
-In case if you carry gold over a certain limit you have to face certain legal charges.
-It can make you in trouble.
+In case if you carry gold over a certain limit you may have to face certain legal charges.
+It can get you in trouble.